 However, the majority of these nutrients, including iodine, come from the yolk.

 Egg yolks are a good source of iodine because it is added to chicken feed.
 Yet since the content of iodine in chicken feed can vary, the amount found in eggs can also fluctuate.

 On average, one large egg contains 24 mcg of iodine or 16% of the daily value.

 The majority of iodine in eggs is found in the yolk.
 On average, one large egg provides 16% of the daily recommended amount.

 Prunes are a good vegetarian or vegan source of iodine.
 Five dried prunes provide 13 mcg of iodine or about 9% of the daily value.

 Prunes are commonly known for helping relieve constipation.
 This is because of their high content of fiber and sorbitol, a type of sugar alcohol.

-Because of the nutrients prunes offer, they may help improve heart health, decrease the risk of colon cancer and even help manage weight by decreasing appetite.
+Because of the nutrients prunes offer, they may help improve heart health, decrease the risk of colon cancer, and even help manage weight by reducing appetite.

 9. Lima Beans